matloff/R-Style-Guide/README.md

 others who might work on your code.

-If you are writing code that you or others will be using in the future, it is absolutely essential that write "good" code, meaning:
+If you are writing code that you or others will be using in the future, it is absolutely essential to write "good" code, meaning:

 * It is easy to understand, both by others and *by yourself*, six months later.
 This facilitates debugging, and adding new features.